alelizalde/chat-app/README.md

 Additional implementation
 -----------------
-* We can capture and handle some words for different purposes - I implemented this feature for counting popularity.
+* We can capture and handle some words coming from the messages for different purposes - I implemented this feature to count popularity.